ChocolatineMathou/chitter-api-frontend/README.md

 ## Technology

-At the moment, I would like to add an extra challenge to this project and use React — you can call me crazy.
-I may (or may note) re-evaluate this idea by the end of the day. :dizzy_face:
+At the moment, I would like to add an extra challenge to this project and use React — you can call me crazy. :dizzy_face:
+Add something about tests and the API.

 ## User stories